 Amazing idea, yes.
 But how will these apps get deployed?
 Currently you need to contact car vendors.
 Sound familiar?
 And here’s where we are hunching a bet.
 That sooner rather than later, we’ll see this app store for cars.
 And, consumers will have the option to install applications on the car in a similar fashion to the way apps are installed on smartphones.

 There’s a school of thought which says this won’t happen.
 Why?
 Because the applications will still be installed on smartphones and there’s no need.
 Many also cite security reasons.

 But there are several key reasons for why it’s better for third party apps to be installed on the in-car PC’s rather than on smartphones.
 The most significant and simple one is this:

 A car is a “utility” tool that must always function, a smartphone isn’t. i.e. You may use your car and forget your smartphone, or your phone may run out of battery, etc. Bottom line: it’s a different environment.

 And this different environment is much more critical and third party applications can be developed and used in every car, independent – as well as being inter-operable with smartphone apps.

 So there you have it.
 The second coming is on the way.
 Because just as we consider heavily what native and third party apps are available for our smartphone before potentially buying a new one, before buying a car we’ll also think about the same thing.
 It’s capacity to use and to make the most out of applications.
-This is the fundamental bet Virtual Trip is taking.
+This is the fundamental bet we are taking.
 It’s something new, and it’s exciting.
 What’s more, we’re 100 per cent convinced it will be successful.
 Because if you’re going to bet on something, bet on software.

 Watch this space for further developments!